zvada/technology/docs/policy/comanage-instructions.md

     Approved".

     The first link will give them "Permission Denied";
-    the second link will take them to the notification page, which they can "acknowledge".
-    This doesn't do anything useful.
+    the second link will take them to the notification page, which they can "acknowledge", but that doesn't do anything useful.